metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Following link describes general rules about PowerShell code style if you like reading, however keep in mind, it's not completely in line with this repository best practices:\
 [The PowerShell Style Guide][powershell style]

+Use risk mitigation features is applicable for functions that you write, see "Remarks" sections on the links below to understand how to implement `ShouldProcess` and `ShouldContinue`:

+- [Cmdlet.ShouldContinue][should continue]
+- [Cmdlet.ShouldProcess][should process]

 [Table of Contents](#table-of-contents)